SamyakJain-DS/B2B_Pharma_Sales_Analysis/README.md

 # Sales Analysis on Sample Data of A B2B Pharma Company.

 • Performed data cleaning and pre-processing to ensure accuracy and reliability of the dataset for analysis. </br>
-• Analysed net sales across key dimensions such as city, sales channel, and product categories to uncover trends and insights.
+• Analysed net sales across key dimensions such as city, sales channel, and product categories to uncover trends and insights.</br>
-• Identified root causes for product returns, enabling data-driven recommendations to reduce return rates.
+• Identified root causes for product returns, enabling data-driven recommendations to reduce return rates.</br>
-• Designed an interactive Power BI dashboard to visualize sales patterns and provide actionable insights, enhancing decision-making for stakeholders.
+• Designed an interactive Power BI dashboard to visualize sales patterns and provide actionable insights, enhancing decision-making for stakeholders.</br>

 # Key Findings
 - "Kyra Enterprises" is the top customer with 53% of the total order value coming from them.